Introduction

 For more ways to optimize your MySQL Database, read our MySQL Performance Tuning tutorial.

-Next you should also read
+Next you should read

 How to Find and Terminate / Kill MySQL Process